 American Psychological Association (APA) Rural Resources

 The APA provides a list of resources focused on the psychological needs of rural communities.
-Links are included to locate scholarly journals, research, grants, tele-health guidelines, and associations and agencies focusing on rural health issues.
+Links are included to scholarly journals and information on research, grants, and telehealth guidelines, as well as to associations and agencies focusing on rural health issues.

 Journal of Rural Community Psychology (JRCP)

-The JRCP is a peer-reviewed scholarly journal published in electronic form (no subscription required) by Marshall University, in Huntington, WV.
+The JRCP is a peer-reviewed scholarly journal published in electronic form (no subscription required) by Marshall University, in Huntington, West Virginia.

 National Alliance on Mental Illness: Resources, Web Pages, and Internet Links for Faith Communities

-This part of the website of the National Alliance on Mental Illness provides links and information about resources for faith communities who wish to gain a better understanding of mental illnesses and how they can assume a supportive role in their community.
+This part of the website of the National Alliance on Mental Illness provides links and information about resources for faith communities that wish to gain a better understanding of mental illnesses and how they can assume a supportive role toward people with these illnesses.

 National Rural Behavioral Health Center

-Established at the University of Florida by the SAMHSA Center for Mental Health Services, the National Rural Behavioral Health Center is dedicated to the improvement of health care for all rural Americans.
+Established at the University of Florida by the Center for Mental Health Services of the Substance Abuse and Mental Health Services Administration, the National Rural Behavioral Health Center is dedicated to the improvement of health care for all rural Americans.
 The center specifically focuses on rural disaster and trauma, violence prevention, and health service delivery.
 The website contains information about the center's research, publications, and reports.
-It also provides news, events, and grant information, as well as educational resources for scientists, practitioners, and community healthcare educators.
+It also provides news, events, and grant information, as well as educational resources for scientists, practitioners, and community health care educators.

 Office of Rural Health Policy

 As part of the Health Resources and Services Administration, the Office of Rural Health Policy promotes better health services for rural Americans.
-The website contains information about funding opportunities, policy and research, and border health issues, as well as a directory of 2008 Rural Health Outreach grantees.
+The website contains information about funding opportunities, policy and research, and border health issues, as well as a directory of 2008 recipients of Rural Health Outreach grants.

-The U.S. Department of Agriculture Rural Information Center website assists local communities by providing information and referral services to local, tribal, State, and Federal Government officials; organizations; businesses; and rural citizens working to maintain the vitality of rural areas.
+The U.S. Department of Agriculture's Rural Information Center website assists local communities by providing information and referral services to local, tribal, state, and federal government officials; organizations; businesses; and rural citizens working to maintain the vitality of rural areas.

 [ back to top ]